barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/README.md

 # Exact Virtual Assistant for Project Management (Phase 1)

-A React + Tailwind single-page assistant that drafts project charters, validates structured outputs, and generates export links without leaving the transcript.
-The latest iteration layers in attachment text extraction, PDF rendering, charter-share health checks, realtime voice, and an inline command router so phrases like “share the charter” immediately validate data and respond with signed download URLs.
+A React + Tailwind single-page assistant that drafts project charters, validates structured outputs, and now fulfills its own commitments without a follow-up prompt.
+Whenever the model promises work (for example, “I’ll render the charter”), the `/api/chat` handler asks it for structured actions, optionally runs them through a shared action registry, and streams rendered artifacts—complete with inline download chips in the transcript.

 ## Architecture Overview
-- **Client shell (`src/App.jsx`)** – orchestrates chat history, attachment state, the right-hand charter preview selector, realtime voice, and feature toggles for LLM usage, auto-extraction, and the light/dark/auto appearance mode.
+- **Client shell (`src/App.jsx`)** – orchestrates chat history, attachment state, the right-hand charter preview selector, realtime voice, and feature toggles for LLM usage, auto-extraction, synchronous auto-execution, and the light/dark/auto appearance mode.
 The UI is a single-page React composition rendered through Tailwind utility classes; icons are inlined SVG components for zero extra dependencies.
-Chat render effects automatically scroll to the latest exchange while preserving focus for keyboard input, and the assistant bubble pipes responses through `AssistantFeedbackTemplate` to normalize Markdown links and section headings.
+Chat render effects automatically scroll to the latest exchange while preserving focus for keyboard input, the assistant bubble pipes responses through `AssistantFeedbackTemplate`, and auto-executed files surface as download chips that reuse a shared revocation registry so object URLs are cleaned up.
 - **Message flow** – user input is pushed into local state, optionally sent to `/api/chat`, and the assistant response is appended back into the transcript.
-The composer includes a lightweight command router so phrases like “share links,” “download docx,” or “export pdf” skip the LLM hop and immediately trigger charter validation plus export link generation within the chat transcript.
-Attachments are stored in memory and routed through `runAutoExtract`, which calls the backend file-text normalizer before summarizing context for the LLM.
+The composer includes a lightweight command router so phrases like “share links,” “download docx,” or “export pdf” skip the LLM hop and immediately trigger charter validation plus export link generation.
+When `autoExecute` is enabled (default for voice), chat requests include `execute=1` so `/api/chat` can synchronously run charter actions and return an `executed` array that the UI can translate into download chips or validation warnings.
+- **Action registry (`api/_actions/registry.js`)** – centralizes `charter.extract`, `charter.validate`, and `charter.render` executors.
+Each helper reconstructs the deployment base URL from forwarded headers, posts JSON bodies to the existing charter endpoints, and normalizes results (JSON payloads or DOCX buffers) so `/api/chat` can orchestrate them in-order.
 - **Voice capture** – the microphone button records via `MediaRecorder`.
 Recordings are base64-encoded and POSTed to `/api/transcribe`, which chooses the primary speech-to-text model declared in `OPENAI_STT_MODEL` and automatically falls back to Whisper (`whisper-1`) if the primary model returns 400/404 errors.
-Voice transcripts also run through the same command router, so spoken export requests yield shareable links without touching the sidebar.
+Voice transcripts run through the same command router and auto-execution path, so spoken export requests immediately produce charter downloads when the assistant commits to running them.
 - **Realtime voice toggle** – setting `VITE_OPENAI_REALTIME_MODEL` exposes a "Realtime" button that spins up a WebRTC session.
 The browser offers SDP to `/api/voice/sdp`, which exchanges it with OpenAI Realtime using the `OPENAI_REALTIME_MODEL` + `OPENAI_REALTIME_VOICE` env configuration.
 When realtime is unavailable or errors, the UI cleans up the peer connection and users can still fall back to the recording/transcription flow above.
 - **Reference map** – for a guided tour of every top-level area, read [`docs/CODEMAP.md`](docs/CODEMAP.md); UI-specific breadcrumbs remain inline in [`src/App.jsx`](src/App.jsx) comments, and the charter assets the client references are all located under [`templates/`](templates/).